embedded-iota/iota-iot-network-protocol/README.md

 ###### DEAD

-The Status DEAD MUST return by a Nodes Node Group Neighbors, if they cannot contact this Node Group Member directly or indirect anymore.
+The Status DEAD MUST return by a Nodes Node Group Neighbors for a Node Group Member, if they cannot contact this Node Group Member directly or indirect anymore.

 ###### BROKEN

 The Status BROKEN MUST return by a Node, if the Node is still available but not able to fulfil its purpose.

 ### IOTA Tangle Network